← Back to blog

 • A full personal website from scratch.
 This site — Astro, Tailwind, blog, multiple pages — built and deployed in a single session.

 I have a list of ~30 project ideas I’ve been putting off for years.
 The kind of stuff that always felt like “I’ll get to that eventually.”
 Now they can each be built in a day.
-I’ve shipped more in the past two weeks than I have in the past year of side projects.
+I’ve built more in the past two weeks than I have in the past year of side projects.

 If it’s a problem, it can be solved